testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

    ![The Create Library dialog is displayed, with PyPI highlighted under Library Source, and scikit-learn==0.20.1 entered into the Package text box.](media/databricks-create-library-scikit-learn.png 'Create Library')

 9. On the following screen, **DO NOT** check to box for **Install automatically on all clusters**, and select **Confirm** when prompted.
 This library is only needed as a reference for the Job clusters.
-You will diretly add this scikit-learn to the lab cluster in Exercise 3.
+You will directly add this scikit-learn to the lab cluster in Exercise 3.

 ### Task 5: Explore historical transaction data with Azure Databricks and Spark